T-Person-GAN: Text-to-Person Image Generation with Identity-Consistency and Manifold Mix-Up: Introduction

 \subsection{Our Approach}

-In light of the above, our approach expects: 1) the generated person images with high identity-consistency; and 2) the generated person images to be discriminant against the inter-person variations.
-To this end, we propose an approach composing two novel mechanisms (namely T-Person-GAN-ID and T-Person-GAN-ID-MM) to combat the challenges.
+In light of the above, our approach expects that generated person images have high identity-consistency; and discriminant against the inter-person variations.
+To this end, we propose an approach composing two novel mechanisms (namely T-Person-GAN-ID and T-Person-GAN-ID-MM).

 Before shedding light on the two mechanisms, like the center-object images, we remark that directly generating a person image with a high resolution, e.g., $256\times 128$, is also difficult due to the brittle training of GANs.
 This is partially due to the disjoint supports of the data distribution and the model distribution.
 This problem is more salient when training the GANs to generate higher resolution image from a high-dimensional space.
 Following the heuristics in center-based object generation \cite{StackGAN-pp,AttnGAN,HDGAN}, we adopt an one-stream architecture to progressively generate multi-scale person images from $64\times 32$, to $128\times 64$, and eventually $256\times 128$.
 Such one-stream pipeline consists of one generator producing resolution-increasing images, paired with a group of hierarchical discriminators, where each discriminator plays the adversarial games on the corresponding resolution.
 Our first proposed mechanism, i.e., T-Person-GAN-ID (see Section \ref{ssec:ID-network}) is to effectively incorporate the identity related features, such as colored clothes/shoes, textures and style \cite{DG-Net,Joint-GCL,IS-GAN} , into the generator.
 Specifically, we make up a set of classifiers on top of the generated images to flatten the class-specific representations, and thus reduce the number of directions with significant variance.
 This acts as a regularizer to the feature space for the generated images so as to encourage the identity consistency among them.